lucaslvs/bank/README.md

     iex -S mix phx.server
     ```

-  > You can access the server routes at `http://localhost:4000` too.
+  > You can access the server at `http://localhost:4000` too.

 - To list all available routes: